startupengine/startupengine/readme.md

 See Laravel's [official installation guide](https://laravel.com/docs/5.6/installation) to get started with running Laravel apps locally.

-Once you're familiar with Laravel, run
+Once you're familiar with Laravel, set up a a [PostgreSQL](https://www.postgresql.org/) database and run:

 `composer install`

-`npm install`

-`php artisan key:generate`.

-Then copy the newly generated key and edit the value into your `.env` file.
-If you don't have an .env file, see `.env.example` for the required fields.

-Be sure you're running a [PostgreSQL](https://www.postgresql.org/) database, then run

-`php artisan migrate:refresh --seed --force`

-`php artisan passport:install`

-And finally, to view your installation in a browser, run
+To view your installation in a browser, run:

 `php artisan serve`